lennyrip/connectivity/README.md

 ![Connectivity](assets/connectivity-logo.png)

 # What is Connectivity?
-Connectivity aims to provide lightweight and high performance messaging functionality and SQL database access in a Minecraft server environment such as Spigot or Velocity.
+Connectivity aims to provide lightweight and high performance messaging functionality in a Minecraft server environment such as Spigot or Velocity without the overhead of installing a message queue like RabbitMQ or Apache Kafka.